Public holidays in Germany and important German holidays 2017

-Here is a list of public holidays in Germany 2017, including German national holidays and regional holidays in Germany, daylight savings, school holidays, Mother's and Father's Days and other important dates in the German calendar.
+Here is a list of holidays in Germany 2017, including German national holidays and regional holidays in Germany, daylight savings, school holidays, Mother's and Father's Days and other important German holidays.

-If you're living in Germany, mark your calendar with the below important dates of German public holidays.
-There are nine official German public holidays that are celebrated nationally each year, plus regional holidays that are only celebrated in certain Federal states.
-This means that some states have more holidays than others; lucky citizens can enjoy up to 13 days of public holidays a year, one of the highest public holiday entitlements in Europe.
+There are nine official public holidays in Germany that are celebrated nationally each year, alongside regional holidays that are only celebrated in certain German states.
+This means that some German states have more German holidays than others; lucky citizens can enjoy up to 13 days of German public holidays a year, one of the highest public holiday entitlements in Europe.

-Many of the public holidays are religious and date back centuries.
-A more recent holiday is the Day of German Unity on 3 October, which commemorates the anniversary of German reunification in 1990.
-You can see which public holidays coincide with Germany's top festivals, which are a great way to experience German culture and sample regional German food, particularly during the colourful carnival in Germany.
+Many of the German bank holidays are religious and date back centuries.
+A more recent holiday in Germany is the Day of German Unity celebrated on 3 October, which commemorates the anniversary of German reunification in 1990.
+You can see which national holidays in Germany coincide with Germany's top festivals, which are a great way to experience German culture and sample regional German food, particularly during the colourful carnival in Germany.

 (N) = National (R) = Regional